[WHFB] The Grudge War 1 - Chaos Dwarfs and the Kingdoms of Ind

 - Stubbornness is commendable, except when it runs contrary to my duty.
 Should I send for my surgeon?
 I am certain he can reopen everything he closed.

-- … On one thing we agree.
-These are unique circumstances only a fool would disregard.
-But you are mistaken.
+- … You are mistaken.
 I have no secrets.
 The knowledge you seek is well known on my land, although most would rather not dwell on it.
 There is nothing to hide.

 - Glad to hear it.